Patrick Moore: Career in astronomy

 After the war, Moore rejected a grant to study at the University of Cambridge, citing a wish to "stand on my own two feet".
 He wrote his first book, Guide to the Moon (later retitled Patrick Moore on the Moon) in 1952, and it was published a year later.
-He was a teacher in Woking and at Holmewood House School in Langton Green from 1945 to 1953.
+He was a teacher in Woking and at Holmewood House School in Langton Green in Kent from 1945 to 1953.
 His second book was a translation of a work of French astronomer Gérard de Vaucouleurs (Moore spoke fluent French).
 After his second original science book, Guide to the Planets, he wrote his first work of fiction, The Master of the Moon, the first of numerous young adult fiction space adventure books (including the late 1970s series the Scott Saunders Space Adventure); he wrote a more adult novel and a farce titled Ancient Lights, though he did not wish either to be published.
 Moore also translated the book Quanta by J Lochak and Andrade E Silva, published in 1969, from the French.

-While teaching at Holmewood he set up a 12½ inch reflector telescope at his home, which he kept into his old age.
+While teaching at Holmewood, he set up a 12½ inch reflector telescope at his home, which he kept into his old age.
 He developed a particular interest in the far side of the Moon, a small part of which is visible from Earth as a result of the Moon's libration; the Moon was his specialist subject throughout his life.
-Moore described the short-lived glowing areas on the lunar surface, and gave them the name transient lunar phenomena in 1968.
+Moore described the short-lived glowing areas on the lunar surface and gave them the name transient lunar phenomena in 1968.

 His first television appearance was in a debate about the existence of flying saucers following a spate of reported sightings in the 1950s; Moore argued against Lord Dowding and other UFO proponents.
 He was invited to present a live astronomy programme and said the greatest difficulty was finding an appropriate theme tune; the opening of Jean Sibelius's Pelléas et Mélisande was chosen and used throughout the programme's existence.
 The programme was originally named Star Map before The Sky at Night was chosen in the Radio Times.
 On 24 April 1957, at 10:30 pm, Moore presented the first episode about the Comet Arend–Roland.
 The programme was pitched to casual viewers up to professional astronomers, in a format which remained consistent from its inception.
 Moore presented every monthly episode except for one in July 2004 when he suffered a near-fatal bout of food poisoning caused by eating a contaminated goose egg and was replaced for that episode by Chris Lintott.
 Moore appears in the Guinness World Records book as the world's longest-serving TV presenter having presented the programme since 1957.
-From 2004 to 2012, the programme was broadcast from Moore's home, when arthritis prevented him from travelling to the studios.
-Over the years he received many lucrative offers to take his programme onto other networks, but rejected them because he held a 'gentlemen's agreement' with the BBC.
+From 2004 to 2012, the programme was broadcast from Moore's home when arthritis prevented him from travelling to the studios.
+Over the years, he received many lucrative offers to take his programme onto other networks but rejected them because he held a 'gentlemen's agreement' with the BBC.